Three planes, one principle: customer keeps the data.

 Eisberg is built so that on the day you decide we are not the right partner, your data is already in Apache Iceberg in your bucket — and any other engine on earth can read it.
 That is the whole point.
+Every architectural choice that follows is in service of that one promise.

 Control plane